intelops/external-docs/content/capten/1.0.0/1-docs-structure/_index.en.md

 [Capten-Tekton](../3-setup/capten-tekton/_index.en.md):Follow the steps given here to configure tekton and to create CI/CD pipelines

+#### Capten ArgoCD Plugin

+[Capten-ArgoCD](../3-setup/capten-argocd/_index.en.md):Follow the steps given here to deploy argocd and its role in capten

 ### Usecase

 [Usecase](../5-usecase/_index.en.md): This section we illuminate the powerful capabilities designed to streamline your Kubernetes and DevSecOps workflows.
 Discover how capten simplifies complex tracking tasks across various crucial aspects of your infrastructure.

 ### Contribution

 [Contributing](../6-contribution/_index.en.md): Capten, developed using Golang under the Apache License, enthusiastically invites contributions from individuals like you.
-Your input is invaluable, whether it's providing feedback on GitHub, engaging in discussions within our Discord server's `#feedback` channel, or actively participating in feature testing.
+Your input is invaluable, whether it's providing feedback on GitHub or actively participating in feature testing.
 Your involvement greatly enriches the capten community and development efforts.

 ### FAQs